 Chill these in the refrigerator until you are ready to serve.

-Then, push a pretzel rod into the orange pudding cup and stick 2 curry leaves or mint leaves on the side of the pretzel rods.
+Then, push a pretzel rod into the Jack O'Lantern pudding cup and stick 2 curry leaves or mint leaves on the side of the pretzel rods.

-Sprinkle some crushed Oreos on top of the green pudding cup.
+Sprinkle some crushed Oreos on top of the Frankenstein pudding cup.

-You now have 4 different puddings cups: A one-eyed monster, Frankenstein, Jack O'Lantern and a Ghost!
+You now have 4 different puddings cups: A one-eyed monster, Frankenstein, Jack O'Lantern and a Ghost.
+Enjoy!